35% off first box + FREE gift & treats Furchild on board

 • Less Gas

 Be aware that there may be some variation in the consistency of your pet’s stool when feeding raw.
 For example, you may occasionally see a film or mucous around your pet’s stool, especially during the transition period.
 This is fine and is evidence of detoxification.
-Paying attention to your dog’s “healthy” poops (color, consistency, and frequency) can help you determine whether it’s a natural variation or an underlying health problem.
+Paying attention to your dog’s “healthy” poops (colour, consistency, and frequency) can help you determine whether it’s a natural variation or an underlying health problem.
 Here’s an outline to help you assess the cause and level of concern.

 Basic Brown Poops